What would the estimated balance be after 12 months based on a range of deposits?

 Can NatWest International change the interest rate?

 The rate may be changed for any of the reasons set out in Term 10.3 of the Personal Banking Account Terms and Fees e.g. to take account of Bank of England's base rate changes or changes in the rates paid by other banks.

 If the rates are going downwe'll give you at least 60 days' notice.
 If they are going up, we'll inform you before the change or shortly afterwards.
 10.4 of the Personal Banking Account Terms and Fees contains details of the notice we'll give you.

-Gross Rate - This means the interest rate you are paid before the deduction of tax.
+This means the interest rate you are paid without deduction of income tax.